Contesting A Will

 The estate planning attorneys at WealthPLAN, PC, serve the greater San Jose area in California.
 We offer advanced and complex estate planning and litigation in your area, striving to create a personal experience for each and every client, and developing long-term relationships with our clients to meet their continuing needs.

-While other estate planning firms pass off cases which are too complex, our staff are always up to date on the latest estate planning laws in California and we are known among our peers as being experts in our field.
+While other estate planning firms pass off cases that are too complex, our staff members are always up to date on the latest estate planning laws in California and we are known among our peers as being experts in our field.
 If you are dealing with a will contest or you believe you are entitled to file a will contest, contact WealthPLAN, PC, today.
+Call 408-918-9030.